Skadden, Arps, Slate, Meagher & Flom LLP & Affiliates - The Inside View

 Callbacks

-"I look for the drive of wanting to learn as much as possible.
-The people who are happiest here want to be working even when it's late because they're learning new things from the best in the field."
+"We look for candidates who want to learn as much as possible.
+The people who are happiest here are motivated because they're constantly learning new things from the best in the field."

 Summer program

-There's no formal rotation in Skadden's summer program – participating students can sample different areas as they please.
-The firm does prefer summer associates to narrow their focus around the midpoint of the program, so if you want to experiment then the first few weeks are the best time.
-Experimentation is indeed encouraged – global hiring partner Gavin White recalls "time and again I see students discover a passion for a practice area they had never previously considered during the summer.
-That includes me!"
+There's no formal rotation in Skadden's summer program — summer associates can sample different areas as they please.
+The firm recommends that summer associates narrow their focus around the midpoint of the program, so if you want to experiment, the first few weeks are the best time.
+Experimentation is indeed encouraged — a partner on Skadden's hiring committee recalls, "Time and again I see students discover a passion for a practice area they had never previously considered during the summer!"
+In addition, many summer associates take on pro bono work during their summer.

-There's thorough legal and business skills training including diversity, equity and inclusion and well-being seminars and workshops, plus more specialized sessions for anybody keen on specific areas like tax or derivatives.
-Explore what's offered and don't be afraid of asking attorneys any questions you may have.
+Summer associates are paired with attorney mentors to ensure personalized support and attention.
+We also offer thorough legal and business skills training, plus more specialized sessions for anybody keen on specific areas like tax or derivatives.
+Explore what's offered, and don't be afraid of asking attorneys any questions you may have.
 Intellectual curiosity is highly valued at Skadden.

-Notable summer events: Notable events have included: tours at cultural landmarks and attractions; culinary and mixology demonstrations; well-being programming and events; private documentary screenings; team-building challenges; and concerts and comedy shows.
+The firm offers a variety of events throughout the summer, so summer associates can meet each other and our attorneys.
+Notable events have included: tours at cultural landmarks and attractions; culinary and mixology demonstrations; well-being programming and events; private documentary screenings; team-building challenges; and concerts and comedy shows.

 And finally...